ayushmali1801/Olympics-Data-Analysis/README.md

 - **Top Performers:** Highlighting top-performing athletes and their achievements provides insights into individual excellence and contributions to their respective countries' success in the Olympics.
 - **Gender Disparity:** The analysis of medals won by gender each year sheds light on gender-based trends and disparities in Olympic participation and success, offering insights into the representation and performance of male and female athletes over time.

-## Setup and Usage

-1. Set up MySQL database and create table using the provided schema.
-2. Load data from CSV file into the database.
-3. Execute SQL queries to perform analysis.

-## Files Included

-- `queries/`: Contains SQL queries for data analysis.
-- `results/`: Contains CSV files with query results.